github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 .. code-block:: yaml

    extensions:
      - addsTo:
          pack: codeql/java-all
          extensible: summaryModel
        data:
          - ["java.util.stream", "Stream", True, "map", "(Function)", "", "Argument[-1].Element", "Argument[0].Parameter[0]", "value", "manual"]
          - ["java.util.stream", "Stream", True, "map", "(Function)", "", "Argument[0].ReturnValue", "ReturnValue.Element", "value", "manual"]

 Reasoning:

-Since we are adding flow through a method, we need to add tuples to the **summaryModel** extension point.
+Since we are adding flow through a method, we need to add tuples to the **summaryModel** extensible predicate.
 Each tuple defines part of the flow that comprises the total flow through the **map** method.
-The first five values are used to identify the method (callable) which we are defining a summary for.
+The first five values identify the callable (in this case a method) to be modeled as a summary.
 These are the same for both of the rows above as we are adding two summaries for the same method.

 - The first value **java.util.stream** is the package name.
 - The second value **Stream** is the class (type) name.
-- The third value **True** is flag indicating, whether the summary also applies to all overrides of the method.
+- The third value **True** is a flag indicating whether the summary also applies to all overrides of the method.
 - The fourth value **map** is the method name.
 - The fifth value **Function** is the method input type signature.